JuliaDataScience/JuliaDataScience/contents/data_vis.md

 ```

 where we have decomposed the tuple `FigureAxisPlot` into `fig, ax, pltobj`, in order to be able to add a `Legend` and `Colorbar` outside of the plot object.
-We will discuss this, `layouts`, in more detail in @sec:makie_layouts.
+We will discuss layout options in more detail in @sec:makie_layouts.

-We have done some basic but still interesting examples to show how to use `Makie` and by now you might be wondering, what else can we do?
+We have done some basic but still interesting examples to show how to use `Makie.jl` and by now you might be wondering, what else can we do?
 What are all the possible plotting functions available in `Makie.jl`?
-To answer this question, a `cheat sheet` is shown in @fig:cheat_sheet_cairomakie.
+To answer this question, a _cheat sheet_ is shown in @fig:cheat_sheet_cairomakie.
-These work especially well with `CairoMakie.jl`.
+These work especially well with `CairoMakie.jl` backend.

 ![Plotting functions: Cheat Sheet.
 Output given by Cairomakie.](images/makiePlottingFunctionsHide.png){#fig:cheat_sheet_cairomakie}

-For completeness, in @fig:cheat_sheet_glmakie we show the corresponding ones for `GLMakie.jl`, mostly 3D plots which are highly supported in this backend.
+For completeness, in @fig:cheat_sheet_glmakie we show the corresponding functions _cheat sheet_ for `GLMakie.jl`, which as a backend supports mostly 3D plots.
 Those will be explained in detail in @sec:glmakie.

 ![Plotting functions: Cheat Sheet.
 Output given by GLMakie.](images/GLMakiePlottingFunctionsHide.png){#fig:cheat_sheet_glmakie}